 Co-authorship will be given to the principal investigator and a representative from each participating department contributing with more than 5% of evaluable patients (2 representatives if contributing with more than 30%), and to the statistician who has contributed to collecting / validating and analysing data, and other persons who have contributed substantially to the implementation and/or evaluation of the trial.
-If some departments contribute with less than 5% of evaluable patients they can combine their contribution and share coauthorship alternating.
+If some departments contribute with less than 5% of evaluable patients, they can combine their contribution and share coauthorship alternating.
+If a local investigator leaves the radiation department, co-authorship may be maintained provided the person remains affiliated with the radiation therapy department.
+The previous local investigator must ensure that another local investigator takes over the responsibilities for continued follow up of the accrued patients.
 The principal investigator is responsible for carrying out a draft manuscript for discussion among the co-authors.
 It is allowed to publish data regarding the primary and secondary endpoints from one's own institution if the manuscript has been shown to the investigators of the other participating departments before submission, however, this must not take place before the results regarding the primary and secondary endpoints of the whole study cohort have been published.
 A number of planned analyses not infringing on the primary endpoint is, however, planned and publishable before the main results.
 Such studies must be described in detail in a separate statistical analysis plan and the associated trial statisticians will be involved to secure that they do not impact the primary endpoint and statistical design as described in this protocol.
 It is not accepted to publish results on ischaemic cardiac disease (the primary endpoint), nor second cancer or distant failures before these events have been reported at median 10 years follow up, because these events are the primary and major secondary endpoints.
 However, if independent data monitory committee or the trial group desires to publish early on these two events for reasons currently unknown, this can be done after mutual agreement and appropriate adjustment of the overall trial design.
 Thus, if for example results on acute radiation induced morbidity has been published from the whole cohort, it is allowed to report on acute morbidity from one's own department, however, the results of acute morbidity from a single institution cannot be linked with other secondary endpoints of the randomised trial not yet published.
 Information, other than the primary and secondary endpoints, gathered from the study (for example through locally conducted studies regarding quality assurance of the radiotherapy or of the evaluation of morbidity) can be published from the institution(s) where this activity has been done, however, the principal investigator must be informed about this.